Immersed in the Umbria hills, a truly stunning location and ideally located for travel with kids

 Florence Airport is 2.5 hours drive from the house (Air France from London City, Veuling and British Airways)

 If you are flying direct from America, Canada, Australia, New Zealand, you can fly into Rome and either drive (2.5 hours) or get a connecting flight to Perugia airport (25 mins drive) or fly into Bologna (3 hours)

-From the UK the drive takes about two days.
+From the UK the drive takes about 18 hours.

 The best route is to take the ferry to Calais and drive down through France on the toll motorways through the Mount Blanc tunnel into Italy.
 There are reasonable hotels at Macon or near Geneva, both ideal places to stop for the night.

 Once in Italy, it’s a fairly direct route through the Aosta valley to Bologna and Fano.
 Please contact us for further details, should you wish to drive.